-The secretary of a board of revision is appointed by city council.
-The city assessor cannot be the secretary for the board of revision for the municipality in which they are the assessor.
+The Secretary of a Board of Revision is appointed by City Council.
+The City Assessor cannot be the Secretary for the Board of Revision for the municipality in which they are the Assessor.

-The secretary is responsible for all administrative and operational matters of the board to ensure compliance with relevant sections of The Cities Act.
+The Secretary is responsible for all administrative and operational matters of the Board to ensure compliance with relevant sections of The Cities Act.

-Duties and responsibilities of the secretary include:
+Duties and responsibilities of the Secretary include:

-- Participate in required board training. - Consult with the board chair regarding the orientation and training of board members on legislative requirements, assessment system, hearing protocol and decision writing. - Review received notice of appeals for completion.
-The appeal must be in the prescribed form and contain information as set out in s.197 of The Cities Act: - Details about the assessment error - A specific reason why the appeal is being made - A summary of the material facts - Contact appellants when notices of appeal are insufficient and provide 14 days to allow for perfection of grounds of appeal. - Serve notice of hearing at least 30 days prior to the sitting of the panel. - Collect and/or reimburse assessment appeal fees. - Schedule hearings and produce hearing dockets for panels. - Create panels of three members to hear appeals.
-Panel composition will vary according to availability of members. - Process requests for appeal withdrawal. - Prepare Request for Court Reporter for recording of hearings and production of a transcript. - Prepare Confidentiality Orders s.
-201(1) and 202(1) of The Cities Act (appendix E - confidentiality order) - Distribute decisions to parties within 180 days after the assessment notices have been sent out, including instructions regarding appeals to the Saskatchewan Municipal Board, Assessment Appeals Committee (SMBAAC). - Transmit appealed records to the SMBAAC. - Arrange for legal opinions and/or presentations by the board's legal counsel, as required. - Update the board manual, as required.
+- Participate in required Board training. - Consult with the Board Chair regarding the orientation and training of board members on legislative requirements, assessment system, hearing protocol and decision writing. - Review received notice of appeals for completion.
+The appeal must be in the prescribed form and contain information as set out in s.197 of The Cities Act: - Details about the assessment error - A specific reason why the appeal is being made - A summary of the material facts - Contact appellants when notices of appeal are insufficient and provide 14 days to allow for perfection of grounds of appeal. - Serve Notice of Hearing at least 30 days prior to the sitting of the Panel. - Collect and/or reimburse assessment appeal fees. - Schedule hearings and produce hearing dockets for panels. - Create Panels of three members to hear appeals.
+Panel composition will vary according to availability of members. - · Process requests for appeal withdrawal. - Prepare Request for Court Reporter for recording of hearings and production of a transcript. - Prepare Confidentiality Orders s.
+201(1) and 202(1) of The Cities Act (Appendix D Confidential Order) - Distribute decisions to parties within 180 days after the assessment notices have been sent out, including instructions regarding appeals to the Saskatchewan Municipal Board, Assessment Appeals Committee (SMBAAC). - Transmit appealed records to the SMBAAC. - Arrange for legal opinions and/or presentations by the board's legal counsel, as required. - Update the Board Manual, as required and approved by the Board. - Approve Board member payments. - Participates on the City Agency Recruitment and Evaluation Committee (CARE Committee)